Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

-As $r > $ is sufficiently small, the geodesic representative $[V_Y]_X'$ of $V_Y$ on $E'_{X, H_X}$ is almost parallel to $V_X$.
+As $r > 0$ is sufficiently small, the geodesic representative $[V_Y]_X'$ of $V_Y$ on $E'_{X, H_X}$ is almost parallel to $V_X$.
 Since $N$ is a compact subset of $(\PML \times \PML) \minus \Delta^\ast$, by Lemma \ref{Semitransversailty}, $\angle_{E_X}(H_X, [V_Y)]_X$ is bounded from below by a positive number uniformly in $\hH = (H_X, H_Y)\in N$.
 Then, indeed, for every $\upsilon > 0$, if $r > 0$ is sufficiently small, then $\angle_{E_X'}(V_X, [V_Y]'_X) < \upsilon$.

 Then, let $\ell$ be a leaf of $V_Y$.
 Let $\ell_X$ be the geodesic representative of $\ell$ in $E_X'$.
 Consider the set $N^v_{\sqrt{r}}$ of points on $E'_X$ whose horizontal distance to the set of the vertical edges of $\tt'_{X, H_X}$ is less than $\sqrt{r}$.
 Let $s$ be a maximal segment of $\ell_X$, such that $s$ is contained in $N^h_{\sqrt{r}}$ and that each endpoint of $s$ is connected to a vertex of $\tt'_{X, H_X}$ by a horizontal segment (which may not be contained in a horizontal edge of $\tt'_{X, H_X}$).
-Clearly, if $r > 0$ is sufficiently small, $s$ does not intersect the same vertical edge twice nor the same branch twice. \begin{claim}\Label{ApproximaiteStaircase} There is a staircase curve $c$ on $E'_{X, H_X}$, such that \begin{itemize} \item $c$ is $r^{\frac{3}{4}}$-close to $s$ in the horizontal direction, \item each vertical segment of $c$ is a vertical edge of $\tt_{X, H_X}'$, and \item each horizontal segment of $c$ contains no vertex of $\tt_{X, H_X}'$ in its interior. \end{itemize} (See Figure \ref{fApproximatingVerticalEdges}.)
+Clearly, if $r > 0$ is sufficiently small, $s$ does not intersect the same vertical edge twice nor the same branch twice. \begin{claim}\Label{ApproximaiteStaircase} There is a staircase curve $c$ on $E'_{X, H_X}$, such that \begin{itemize} \item $c$ is $r^{\frac{1}{2}}$-close to $s$ in the horizontal direction, \item each vertical segment of $c$ is a vertical edge of $\tt_{X, H_X}'$, and \item each horizontal segment of $c$ contains no vertex of $\tt_{X, H_X}'$ in its interior. \end{itemize} (See Figure \ref{fApproximatingVerticalEdges}.) \end{claim}

-Pick finitely many segments $s_1, \dots, s_n$ in leaves of $[V_Y]_X'$ as above such that if a vertical edge $v$ of $\tt_{X, H_X}'$ intersects $[V_Y]_X'$, then there is exactly one $s_i$ which is $r^{\frac{3}{4}}$-Hausdorff close to $v$.
+Pick finitely many segments $s_1, \dots, s_n$ in leaves of $[V_Y]_X'$ as above, such that if a vertical edge $v$ of $\tt_{X, H_X}'$ intersects $[V_Y]_X'$, then there is exactly one $s_i$ which is $r^{\frac{3}{4}}$-Hausdorff close to $v$.
 Let $c_1, \dots, c_n$ be their corresponding staircase curves on $E'_X$.

-Then we can homotope $[V_Y]_X$ in a small neighborhood of the triangular region $R_i$ bounded by $s_i$ and $c_i$. such that, while homotoping, the leaves does not intersect $s_i$, and that the homotopy moves each point horizontally (Figure \ref{fHomotopyToBeCarried}).
+Then, we can homotope $[V_Y]_X$ in a small neighborhood of the region $R_i$ bounded by $s_i$ and $c_i$, such that, while homotoping, the leaves do not intersect $s_i$, and that the homotopy moves each point horizontally (Figure \ref{fHomotopyToBeCarried}).